redbadger/crux/docs/src/guide/capability_apis.md

 The first job of our capability will be to pause for a given number of milliseconds and then send an event to the app.

-There's a number of types and traits we will need to implement to make the capability work with the rest of Crux, so let's quickly go over them berfore we start.
+There's a number of types and traits we will need to implement to make the capability work with the rest of Crux, so let's quickly go over them before we start.
 We will need

 - The capability itself, able to hold on to the context used to interact with Crux
-- The payload type for the effect, holding the nuber of milliseconds requested
+- The payload type for the effect, holding the number of milliseconds requested
 - Implementation of the `Capability` trait

 Let's start with the payload: